Hiking Routes in Jotunheimen National Park

 Jotunheimen is one of Norway’s most alpine areas with sharp peaks and deep valleys.
 The dramatic landscape is made up of snow, ice, rocks and vegetation.
 In the Jotunheimen National Park you will find one of Norway’s most popular and stunning hikes, the narrow Besseggen ridge that runs between a green and a blue lake.
 Our national park offers Northern Europe’s most beautiful vistas and dramatic walks.
 If Jotunheimen is the heart of Norway, thousands of kilometres of tracks are its veins.
 Are you ready?!

 Walking in Jotunheimen can be everything from a short one-day hike to a multiple-day trek.
-From the Bygdin Lake in the East, discover the stunning summit of Synshorn (1,475 m.a.s.l.), a nice and short trip with beautiful views over Jotunheimen, Raslet, Kalvåhøgde, Heimdalen and Østre Slidre.
+From the Bygdin Lake in the East, discover the stunning summit of Synshorn (1,475 m.a.s.l.).
+Or a nice and short trip with beautiful views over Jotunheimen, Raslet, Kalvåhøgde, Heimdalen and Østre Slidre.
 Try also the longer hike to Bitihorn (1607 m.a.s.l.), that lies at the entrance to Jotunheimen National Park.
-Get on the boat M/B Bitihorn and travel across the Bygdin Lake to Torfinnsbu to hike the mysterious Svartdalen Valley or attempt the impressive peaks of Torfinnstraversen or Nørdre Kalvehøtinden.
+Get on the boat M/B Bitihorn and travel across the Bygdin Lake to Torfinnsbu to hike the mysterious Svartdalen Valley.
+Attempt a climb up the impressive peaks of Torfinnstraversen or Nørdre Kalvehøtinden.
 Here you will be accompanied by local guides as the ascents require skill, climbing and special equipment.

 Maps of the Jotunheimen National Park trails can be obtained in local stores, hotels and tourist information offices as well as online or in upscale bookshops across Europe and the rest of the world.

 When to hike in Jotunheimen